WARNING: Most of today’s stories involve infuriating government and giant agribusiness over-reach. If you don’t want to be upset, stop reading now.

 Twilight Earth has posted a copy of the full feature-length documentary The World According to Monsanto.
 WOW.
 It is perhaps the most in-depth look at Monsanto’s domination of the world food supply (and their ever-increasing political power) that I’ve ever encountered.
 A must see!

-Augie at the Journal of Whole Food and Nutritional Health shared a breaking news story from an Ohio Farmers’ Market in which the state issued citations to ten vendors for so-called violations like washing the greens before selling them.
+And lastly, Augie at the Journal of Whole Food and Nutritional Health shared a breaking news story from an Ohio Farmers’ Market in which the state issued citations to ten vendors for so-called violations like washing the greens before selling them.
 According to the state, “washing” vegetables before selling them counts as “processing” them — something you need a hundred thousand dollar USDA approved facility to do.
 Yes, inspectors actually said “the greens must be sold dirty.”